Two-Faces/laravel-cities/README.md

 - Optimized [DB tree structure](https://en.wikipedia.org/wiki/Nested_set_model) for searching and traversing the tree.
 - Provides an Eloquent model (geo) with multiple query-scopes to help you build your queries.
 - Exposes a simple API that you can use to create AJAX calls.
 (Eg search while typing etc).
-- A sample vue.js component that that can be inserted into your forms and provides a UI to pick a location

 What you dont get:
 - geoIP & Postalcodes (not included in free sets)